flutterarc/Capture_Craft/Notes/notes.md

 ## Storage
 * 1.Local storage size limit: local storage has a maximum size limit of 5MB.
 If you try to store too many images, you may exceed this limit and the images may not be stored correctly.
 * 2.Security: Local storage is not secure, so you should not store sensitive information (like user data or authentication tokens) in local storage.

-## BUGS ENCOUNTER
- * When for the first time we click, the record button, we can do the recording and after stopping the record, if we click again the record button, it first give the alert error then after we press ok then only it starts recording.
-    * =>